-Following months of artificially inflating the price of top GPUs from both Nvidia and AMD, finally, the GPU prices are starting to decline.
-While the NVIDIA GeForce RTX 30 series still is available for roughly 77 percent above MSRP, 3DCenter claims that the 87% above MSRP since last month is still being sold.
-As a result, the AMD Radeon RX 6000 series sells at 67% of MSRP rather than 83 percent.
+After months of artificially jacking up prices of top GPUs from both Nvidia and AMD, the prices have finally started to decline.
+While the NVIDIA GeForce RTX 30 series is still 77% above MSRP, 3DCenter says 87% above MSRP is still available.
+So the AMD Radeon RX 6000 series sells at 67% of MSRP instead of 83%.

 Graphics card prices in ???? as of Jan 23, 2022